 We use a rigorous, analytical approach to determine the values a business person would place on the businesses that we buy for our clients.
 In our view, the most important factor in purchasing a stock is the price paid in relation to the intrinsic value of the stock.
 Our approach is to attempt to buy each stock well below its intrinsic value.
 By doing this with twenty-five to thirty-five well-diversified stocks, We hope to put the odds of success in our client's favor.

 All of our clients' stock portfolios consist of between 25-35 stocks.
 Academic studies have determined that holding 18-20 stocks will supply 95% of the diversification as a portfolio with 100 stocks.
 In our view, mutual funds that hold 100 or more stocks have very little chance of outperforming the indexes over the long run.
 With twenty-five stocks, if we make a good selection then the portfolio will benefit significantly from it.
 When a stock is only 1% of the entire portfolio, even if it doubles, it will add only a 1% gain to the portfolio's overall return.

 A portfolio manager that buys one hundred stocks is admitting that he cannot distinguish which of the 100 stocks is more desirable than the other 99.
 Of course, to take this argument to its logical extreme would require that the entire portfolio be invested in one stock.
 If one was certain that one stock would outperform the others it would be foolish to buy the other stocks and dilute the overall return.
-Since one can never be that certain about the prospects of one stock, I have found that a portfolio of twenty-five to thirty-five stocks provides the best balance between these two contradictory concepts.
-I do attempt to diversify among different sectors where the business risks are opposed to each other.
-In other words, I would not buy ten housing stocks or ten drug stocks even if they represented the best sectors to buy.
+Since one can never be that certain about the prospects of one stock, we have found that a portfolio of twenty-five to thirty-five stocks provides the best balance between these two contradictory concepts.
+We do attempt to diversify among different sectors where the business risks are opposed to each other.
+In other words, we would not buy ten housing stocks or ten drug stocks even if they represented the best sectors to buy.